Study Programs

 Questions?

 Planning and structuring your studies can raise many questions.
-To find out which courses you need to take, which courses to take graded or ungraded as well as how to structure your studies and plan your studies, please consult the HELP Booklet.
+To find out which courses you need to take, which courses to take graded or ungraded as well as how to structure your studies and plan your studies, please consult the HELP Booklet (2024-2025).
 Have a special look at the final pages.
 To find out which courses are offered this semester, please consult the course booklet.
 Further, please consult the section on Course Types and Modules and its sub-sections as well as the page Helpful Information featuring our FAQ section.

 If you cannot find any satisfying information you are of course very welcome to contact a counsellor.
 In an email, please include your name, your matriculation number and clearly explain your issue.